Carter Hall Departs Plymouth

-PLYMOUTH, England (April 26, 2021) Seaman Abdul Mohammed, assigned to the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50), renders honors to a Royal Navy ship during a sea and anchor evolution, April 26, 2021.
+PLYMOUTH, England (April 26, 2021) Logistics Specialist 2nd Class Aaron Smith, assigned to the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50), loads an M2HB .50-caliber machine gun during a sea and anchor evolution, April 26, 2021.
 Carter Hall is in Plymouth, England with Amphibious Squadron 4 and the 24th Marine Expeditionary Unit (24th MEU) as part of the Iwo Jima Amphibious Ready Group.
 (U.S. Navy photo by Mass Communication Specialist Seaman Sawyer Connally)

 |Date Taken: